Indonesian 100,000 rupiah note: 1999 issue

 To anticipate the Year 2000 problem, then-Senior Deputy Governor of Bank Indonesia Mirza Adityaswara predicted an increase of demand in money.
 To address this, Bank Indonesia imported 500 million polymer notes of this denomination from Note Printing Australia.
 This note had a size of 153 × 65 mm and featured President Sukarno and Vice President Hatta as well as the Proclamation text on its obverse and the Parliament Building in Jakarta on its reverse.
 Its security features consisted of a watermark of the national emblem Garuda Pancasila on its right-hand side, a hologram of the BI's logo, a transparent window, raised printing, and a UV ink image ("100000" in a rectangle) on its reverse.
-This banknote was demonetized on December 31, 2008, and was exchangeable in commercial banks until December 30, 2013, and in Bank Indonesia offices until December 31, 2018.
+This banknote was demonetised on 31 December 2008, and was exchangeable in commercial banks until 30 December 2013, and in Bank Indonesia offices until 31 December 2018.

 It is one of the only two Indonesian polymer banknotes, the other being the 1993-dated Rp50,000 note featuring President Suharto and his societal achievements on its obverse and the Soekarno-Hatta International Airport with a Garuda Indonesia Boeing 747-400 taking off on its reverse.